agunter7/Space_Invaders_Arcade_Emulator/README.md

 101 is quite unclear on this.
 It could be, for example, that Read Port 2 and Write Port 2 are the same physical port.
 This emulator assumes Read Port 2 and Write Port 2 to be two separate physical entities with their own I/O addresses in the 8080's I/O memory.

+4) Intel 8080 emulator will assume that the arcade machine will not send an interrupt prior to the completion of the last interrupt routine.
+I.e. the 8080 emulator code does not explicitly make interrupt handling atomic.
+However, the intended effect is achieved regardless as the arcade machine only sends interrupts twice per frame, giving the 8080 plenty of time to handle each interrupt completely.